 WHAT DOES “DEFERRED JUDGMENT” MEAN?

-WHAT IS THE GOAL OF PROBATION?
+WHAT IS THE PURPOSE OF PROBATION?

 WHEN IS A PERSON RELEASED FROM PROBATION?